Cornish NG-3

 The only unresolved question is regarding germanium.
 The Nugget has germanium clipping diodes in the second stage, and Pete mentions in the NG-2 description that the second stage is a “stabilized ‘Germanium’ preamp”.
 The NG-3 description omits the detail about germanium and just calls it a “stabilized discrete preamp”.

 It’s not really fair to call a gain stage with germanium clipping diodes a germanium preamp, but Pete is given to flowery exaggerations at times, and if it’s only the diodes then it would not be his most egregious.
 Whatever the case, this does seem to indicate that the real NG-2 has more differences from the NG-3 than just the external bias.
-(However, some of Pete’s product descriptions do contain outright lies, so anything is possible.)
+(However, some of Pete’s product descriptions do contain outright falsehoods, so anything is possible.)

 Despite this question, the balance of the evidence leans heavily toward the Nugget being something other than a production NG-2.
 It’s still well worth your time, and is an interesting entry in the Cornish encyclopedia, which is growing more and more complete by the day.